EddyLuten/bhreia.com/docs/deities/primani.md

 ---
 # Primani

-Primordial god of life, specifically living creatures.
+Primani is the primordial god of life and explicitly living creatures.

 For living plant life/nature, see [[melora]].